avdhutssh/DesignPatterns-Java-Selenium/README.md

 ---

-# 🎨 Design Patterns in Selenium with Java
+# 🎨 Design Patterns in JAVA with Selenium

 ## 📑 Table of Contents